-The main symptoms of asthma are coughing, wheezing, shortness of breath, & chest tightness, & they can be mild or severe.
+The symptoms can be mild or severe.
 With proper medication, these effects can be managed, allowing the person to live a normal life.
 Some severe cases however can be difficult to control.

 If you notice a pattern to your symptoms, such as particular triggers or environments, this can help your doctor to find the best treatment options.

-During asthma attacks, normal asthma symptoms become more severe, & in some cases can require hospital treatment.
+During asthma attacks, normal symptoms become more severe, and in some cases can require hospital treatment.
 This can happen suddenly, or develop gradually.

 If the attack is severe, emergency care is needed.